afmhelaluddinn77/New-Project/KNOWLEDGE_BASE_COMPLETE.md

 ## 🎯 Purpose

-This document serves as the **master index** to all lessons learned, patterns discovered, and laws established during the CBC workflow implementation.
+This document serves as the **master index** to all lessons learned, patterns discovered, and laws established during the CBC workflow, Radiology workflow, and Pharmacy workflow implementations.
 Use this as your **starting point** for understanding how this project works and how to avoid common pitfalls.

 ---

-## 📚 Document Library (8 Major Documents)
+## 📚 Document Library (9 Major Documents)

 ### **1. PROJECT_LAWS_AND_BEST_PRACTICES.md** ⭐ MUST READ

-**Size:** 10,000+ lines
+**Size:** 13,800+ lines
 **Purpose:** Official project laws that MUST be followed **Contents:**

-- 22 comprehensive project laws
+- 28 comprehensive project laws (updated with radiology workflow learnings)
 - Import management rules
 - CORS configuration standards
 - RBAC header management